3 days in Sydney is not enough to see all of this beautiful Australian city.

 Walking Tour

-One of the first things I like to do when I arrive in a new city is to go walking!
+One of the first things I like to do when I arrive in a new city is walk!

-Climb the Harbour Bridge is a fantastic way to spend the remainder of your day and presents you with a beautiful view across the harbour and of Sydney itself!
+Climbing the Sydney Harbour Bridge is a fantastic way to spend the remainder of your day and presents you with a beautiful view across the harbour and of Sydney itself!

 Sydney Harbour Boat Tour

-If you’ve had your fill of walking around Darling Harbour and Circular Quay, a nice way to finish off your day is to do a boat tour of Sydney Harbour!
+If you’ve had your fill of walking around Darling Harbour and Circular Quay, a nice way to finish off the first of your Sydney itinerary is to do a boat tour exploring Sydney Harbour!

 The tour is a fantastic way to learn more about the area and its history.
 The guides are highly informative and packed full of juicy knowledge!